astronomer/docs/learn/airflow-listeners.md

 import CodeBlock from '@theme/CodeBlock';
 import producer_dag from '!!raw-loader!../code-samples/dags/airflow-listeners/producer_dag.py';

-[Airflow listeners](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/listeners.html#listeners) allow you to execute custom code when certain events occur anywhere in your Airflow instance, for example when a DAG run fails or any dataset is updated.
+[Airflow listeners](https://airflow.apache.org/docs/apache-airflow/stable/administration-and-deployment/listeners.html#listeners) allow you to execute custom code when certain events occur anywhere in your Airflow instance, for example when any DAG run fails or any dataset is updated.

 Listeners are implemented as an [Airflow plugin](using-airflow-plugins.md) and can contain any code.
 In this tutorial, you'll use a listener to send a Slack notification whenever any dataset is updated.